gregpalmr/alluxio-trino-edge-cache/README.md

      /usr/lib/trino/plugin/iceberg/alluxio-underfs-emon-s3a-304-SNAPSHOT.jar
      /usr/lib/trino/plugin/iceberg/alluxio-emon-304-SNAPSHOT-client.jar

 b.
+Configuring Trino to use Alluxio Edge when accessing the persistent store

 Explore how Trino references Alluxio Edge when queries need to access the persistent store (MinIO in this case).
-The first thing to do is enable the Alluxio Edge Java class to be used when queries reference a Hive table with a LOCATION containing the s3 and s3a URIs.
+The first thing to do is enable the Alluxio Edge Java class to be used when queries reference a Hive table with a LOCATION setting of s3:// or s3a://.
 This is done in the Trino core-site.xml file and can be viewed with the following command:

      cat /etc/trino/core-site.xml

-The core-site.xml file shows that Alluxio Edge class named alluxio.emon.hadoop.FileSystemEE being implemented for the s3 and s3a filesystem classes:
+The core-site.xml file shows that an Alluxio Edge class named alluxio.emon.hadoop.FileSystemEE is being implemented for the s3 and s3a filesystem classes:

      $ cat /etc/trino/core-site.xml
      <?xml version="1.0"?>